-- (a) The provisions of NSHE Code Subsection 5.15.1 [-] Resignations/Leave, [of the Nevada System of Higher Education Code] shall not apply.
+- (a) The provisions of NSHE Code Subsection 5.15.1 Resignations/Leave shall not apply.
 The resignation need not be accepted by the appointing authority (or designee), and shall be effective immediately.
-Unless otherwise mandated by law, the person submitting the resignation shall not be permitted to revoke the resignation under any circumstances. - (b) The pending investigation, hearing, or appeal under this chapter shall immediately cease.

-- (c) In cases involving unlawful [gender] discrimination or [sexual] harassment, the Title IX coordinator shall take appropriate action, which may include completing the investigation to the extent reasonably practicable, in order to prevent the reoccurrence of and to remedy the effects of the alleged misconduct. - (d) The facts and circumstances of the charge(s) may be cause for denial of an application of employment or to work as an independent contractor.
+Unless otherwise mandated by law, the person submitting the resignation shall not be permitted to revoke the resignation under any circumstances. - (b) The pending investigation, hearing, or appeal under this chapter shall immediately cease. - (c) In cases involving unlawful discrimination or harassment, the Title IX coordinator shall take appropriate action, which may include completing the investigation to the extent reasonably practicable, in order to prevent the reoccurrence of and to remedy the effects of the alleged misconduct. - (d) The facts and circumstances of the charge(s) may be cause for denial of an application of employment or to work as an independent contractor.

-Section 6.20 Procedures Required when Title IX Sexual Harassment is Alleged.
+Section 6.20 Procedures Required When Title IX Sexual[-based] Harassment [Involving a Student as Either a Complainant or Respondent] is Alleged

-As stated in Section 6.1.1, procedures required for allegations of sexual harassment under Title IX, including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Section 6.20.
-In the event allegations of misconduct include allegations of Title IX sexual harassment as well as allegations of other misconduct, all the allegations will be handled in accordance with the provisions of Section 6.20.
+As stated in Section 6.1.1, procedures required for allegations of sexual[-based] harassment under Title IX [involving a student as either a complainant or respondent], including allegations of sexual assault, dating violence, domestic violence, and stalking, are set forth in Section 6.20.
+In the event allegations of misconduct include allegations of Title IX sexual[-based] harassment [involving a student as either a complainant or respondent,] as well as allegations of other misconduct, all the allegations will be handled in accordance with the provisions of Title 4, Chapter 8, Section 14(D)[(6)] of the NSHE Handbook and cross-referenced in this Section 6.20.